usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `5b0cc9cd07aee35c0b3a782fae1a094b`
-- :material-text: **Run description:** For Location, Person and Organization, named entities are found by means of Sanford NER.
-For Products we take the longest strings which have only words starting with a uppercase letter.
-If there is a number after the string we add it to the string.
-To get the "canonical form" of a person we submit to the Yahoo! web search engine the form what we have.
-We count the occurences of all named entities found in the ten first snippets and select the most frequent.
-To filter the named entities with a little more accuracy than just the type (person, place, ...) we try to extract from the topic a more specific type expected (teammate, champion sports, ...) with grammatical rules .
+- :material-text: **Run description:** To filter the named entities with a little more accuracy than just the type (person, place, ...) we try to extract from the topic a more specific type expected (teammate, champion sports, ...) with grammatical rules .
 We then try to determine the lexical context of this type and whether the candidate named entities share it.
 For this we calculate here the probability distribution of n-grams in a corpus of web page on the subject.
 A first corpus is recovered on the internet searching for the type (eg, subjecting the word "teammate" in a search engine and recovered to 100 pages) which will be calculated the probability of occurrence of n-grams.
 For each candidate named entity such procedure will be performed (we shall then submit the text of the named entity in the search engine).
 Our assumption here is that the higher the probability distribution of an candidate named entity is close to the one of the expected type, so there are more chances of it being such.
 This distance is calculated using the Kullback-Leibler divergence.
 More important it is for a named entity, more it will be penalized in its rankings.

 ---
 #### EntityHP